Mobile Application - Moderator

 Start an Event

-1. The user will be taken to the event details screen.
-Click Start event:
+2. Choose an event to be taken to the event details screen.

 Moderator and Participant PIN Codes